niranjan-gurung/influxdb-interface/README.md

 To help communicate with InfluxDB.

 to install dependencies
-> pip install -r requirements-dev.txt
+> pip install -r requirements.txt